 However, what Goofy’s Kitchen lacks in food quality it makes up for in fun.
-It is great place to bring younger children.
+It is a great place to bring younger children.

 Mickey’s Tales of Adventure Disneyland Character Breakfast at Storytellers Cafe

 Storytellers Cafe only offers character dining at breakfast and with brunch at the weekend.
 The Character Brunch is a new option.
 It serves breakfast and lunch favorites.
 So you can still get your Mickey Waffles for lunch.

-There is a buffet and and a la carte menu in the evening, but no characters appear.
+There is a buffet and a la carte menu in the evening, but no characters appear.

-The inside of Storytellers Cafe is beautiful.
+The inside of the Storytellers Cafe is beautiful.
 The Arts and Crafts decor creates a feeling of grandeur and relaxation – even during a lively character breakfast!

 The stars of the show are Mickey and Minnie Mouse.
 For years this used to be Chip n Dale’s hangout for breakfast.
 However, since July 10, 2018, Storyteller’s has been home to Mickey’s Tales of Adventure Disneyland Character Breakfast.

 This Disneyland character breakfast is relatively new, but we are sure it will be a popular one.

 We think that the Storytellers buffet is the best quality option for breakfast.
-The food is decent quality and the atmosphere is the relaxed of any of the other Disneyland Character Breakfast options.
+The food is decent quality and the atmosphere is the most relaxed of any of the other Disneyland Character Breakfast options.

 Storyteller’s Cafe character breakfast is definitely the most laid back and relaxing of all the Disneyland buffets.
 We enjoy it a lot, but that may be because we have experienced a great many character dining experiences.

 Breakfast is $33 for adults and $19 for children aged 3 to 9.

-Donald Duck’s Seaside Breakfast! at Paradise Pier Hotel
+Donald Duck’s Seaside Breakfast! at the Paradise Pier Hotel

 You can find Donald and Daisy in the Disney Paradise Pier Hotel for a character breakfast.
 This replaced Surf’s Up Breakfast with Mickey and Friends